 About Ms. Westhauser

-Ms. Westhauser is licensed in Maryland, Virginia and Washington, D.C., a professional member of the American Association of Acupuncture and Oriental Medicine(AAAOM) and Board Certified by the National Certification Commission for Acupuncture and Oriental Medicine in Acupuncture and Chinese Herbology.
+Dr. Westhauser is licensed in Maryland, Virginia and Washington, D.C., a professional member of the American Association of Acupuncture and Oriental Medicine(AAAOM) and Board Certified by the National Certification Commission for Acupuncture and Oriental Medicine in Acupuncture and Chinese Herbology.
 (NCCAOM)

-Ms. Westhauser incorporates Chinese nutritional counseling, acupuncture, herbs and heat therapies into her treatments.
+Dr. Westhauser incorporates Chinese nutritional counseling, acupuncture, herbs and heat therapies into her treatments.
 During initial consultations, she provides details about treatment options based on your individual health assessment.
 In general, acupuncture tends to be beneficial for acute and chronic pain or traumatic injuries.
 Whereas internal ailments require a combined approach of acupuncture, nutritional changes and herbal therapies.
 Ms. Westhauser practices Classical Chinese Medicine and utilizes ancient herbal formulas and their modification to each patient’s condition.
 She prescribes herbs from Kamwo because of their rigorous quality standards.

-Ms. Westhauser offers comprehensive diagnosis and treatment that is practiced with skill, compassion and care for each and every patient.
+Dr. Westhauser offers comprehensive diagnosis and treatment that is practiced with skill, compassion and care for each and every patient.
 She utilizes the Standards of Care that are employed in professional Chinese Medicine which include: standard methodology, disease diagnosis (Bian bing) and pattern discrimination (Bian zheng).